hortonworks-gallery/iotdemo-service/README.md

   - Under "Advanced demo-config"
     - enter your github credentials to allow the service to access the IoT demo artifacts
     - enter public name/IP of IoTDemo node: This is used to setup the Ambari view.
 Set this to the public host/IP of IoTDemo node (which must must be reachable from your local machine).
 If installing on sandbox (or local VM), change this to the IP address of VM.
 If installing on cloud, set this to public name/IP of IoTDemo node.
 Alternatively, if you already have a local hosts file entry for the internal hostname of the IoTDemo node (e.g. sandbox.hortonworks.com), you can leave this empty - it will default to internal hostname
+      - you should use the same value for publicname property in Zeppelin config as well

   - Under "Advanced user-config":
     - enter your ambari user/password/port configuration (if not using default).
 These wil be used to check the required services are up